Bend Fire & Rescue Careers and Volunteer Opportunities

 No, your most recent test scores will be your score.

-To learn more about the FireTEAM test components, please visit the national testing network website.
+To learn more about the FireTEAM test components, please visit the National Testing Network website.

 There are no study guides or other test preparation materials relevant to the tests that will be administered, but for more detailed information and 30+ practice items, visit the FireTEAM Practice Test website.

-- In order to be considered passing, you must meet (or exceed) the minimum scores as follows:
+In order to be considered passing, you must meet (or exceed) the minimum scores as follows:

 - Human Relations test score: pass point of 80%